cinoti/helloworld/README.md

 One way to test this idea is to note that all derived Z data is assumed to have expanded at the same rate.
-But if this gamma idea is true then one might expect noticable inconsistancies in expansion rates at lower frequencies, as in long wave infrared.
-Why? because most data collected is based on much higher frequencies ,Lyman, Balmer, that decay much faster than lower frequencies, so if a super low frequency were selected as the basis for some measurement, then it will be off, from the expectation derived from the Hubble Constant.
+But if this gamma idea is true then one might expect noticeable inconsistencies in expansion rates at lower frequencies, as in long wave infrared.
+Why? because most data collected is based on much higher frequencies ,Lyman, Balmer, that decay much faster than lower frequencies, so if a super low frequency were selected as the basis for some measurement, then it will be off, from the expectation based on Hubble constant.

 ------Explaining the ‘Big Bang’,‘Dark Matter’, and Gravity----